 The calculation of h = f(p, t, x) has been carried out.
-You can now arbitrarily change the values for p, t or x in the appropriate cells.
-This shows that the Excel[®] data flow and the DLL calculations are working together successfully.
+You can now arbitrarily change the values for p, t, or x in the appropriate cells.
+The specific enthalpy is recalculated and updated every time you change the data.
+This shows that the Excel® data flow and the DLL calculations are working together successfully.

-Note:
+Note.

-If the calculation results in -1000, this indicates that the values entered are located outside the range of validity shown in Chapter 1.
+If the calculation results in -1000, this indicates that the values entered are located outside the range of validity of LibD5.
 More detailed information on each function and its range of validity is available in Chapter 3.